Merovingian Origin Location(s)

-be baptized after his conversion to Christianity, Bishop Remigius said
+be baptized after his decision to convert to Christianity, Bishop

-certainly gave on this occasion an example of his more or less
+Gregory of Tours, who gave on this occasion an example of his more or

 |